haakym/cyberhawk-fe/readme.md

 2. Run `npm install` in the root directory.
 3. Run `npm run dev` in the root directory to run the web-app.

+## Improvements

+- Reusable API class that can call the API with axios.
+- Avoid use of useEffect + axios.